(sertraline) Zoloft Side Effects In Women

 Some common side effects of Zoloft in women may include:

 - Nausea, vomiting, diarrhea, or other gastrointestinal issues.

 - Some women may experience changes in their menstrual cycle regarding timing or heaviness.

 - Decreased libido, difficulty achieving orgasm, or other sexual side effects.

 - Dry mouth, sweating, or other changes in appetite.

 - Suicidal thoughts in rare cases, particularly in young adults aged 18 to 24.

 Continue reading for more Zoloft side effects in women and uncover treatment options.

-Infographic: Zoloft Side Effects In Women Vs Men
+Infographic: Zoloft Side Effects In Women

 Not all women who take Zoloft will experience side effects, and some side effects may be temporary and go away over time.
 However, if you experience severe or persistent side effects while taking Zoloft, speaking with your healthcare provider is critical.
-They can help you determine whether the medication is right or adjust your dosage to minimize side effects.
+They can help you determine whether the medication is proper or adjust your dosage to minimize side effects.